Omar Artan

-Omar Abdulkadir Artan (born 1992) is a Somali football referee.
-Artan earlier became the first referee from Somalia to take charge of a continental final, overseeing Egypt’s Pyramids FC triumph over South Africa’s Mamelodi Sundowns in Cairo.
+Omar Abdulkadir Artan (Somali: Cumar Cabdulqaadir Cartan; عمر عبد القادر عرتن; born 6 June 1992) is a Somali football referee.
+Artan was the first referee from Somalia to take charge of a continental final, overseeing Egyptian side Pyramids FC's 2024–25 CAF Champions League triumph over South Africa's Mamelodi Sundowns in Cairo.
 He has also officiated at the Africa Cup of Nations (AFCON).
-Moreover, Omar has also made history as the first Somali referee selected for a FIFA World Cup tournament.
-He is among three centre referees chosen from Africa and the sole representative from Sub-Saharan Africa to officiate at the 2025 FIFA U-20 World Cup.
+He was the sole representative from Sub-Saharan Africa to officiate at the 2025 FIFA U-20 World Cup.
+Somali sporting authorities and media have described Artan's achievements as a source of pride and an inspiration for the country's sporting development.
+He was the first Somali referee selected for a FIFA World Cup tournament, among three centre referees chosen from Africa.
+However, Artan was not allowed to enter the United States and was removed from the tournament, generating controversy.
+Shortly after, he was selected as the referee for the 2026 UEFA Super Cup, which took place in August, weeks after the 2026 World Cup came to a close.

+Early life

+Omar Abdulkadir Artan was born in Mogadishu, Somalia on 6 June 1992.

 Refereeing career

-Artan is an official referee in the Somalia first division league and member of FIFA listed referees as well.
-He was Artan, born in Mogadishu in 1992, became a FIFA-listed referee in 2018.
-He made history in January 2024 as the first Somali to officiate at the Africa Cup of Nations, overseeing the Group E match between Tunisia and Namibia.
-He has also handled high-profile fixtures in the CAF Champions League and 2026 FIFA.
+Artan began his refereeing career in local Somali leagues and became an official referee in the Somali First Division.
+He has been a member of the FIFA-listed referees since 2018.
+Artan made history in January 2024 as the first Somali to officiate at the Africa Cup of Nations, overseeing the Group E match between Tunisia and Namibia.
+He has also handled high-profile fixtures in the CAF Champions League and 2026 FIFA World Cup qualifiers.
 Artan was a part of a nine-member contingent from Africa that includes three referees and six assistant referees selected.
-However, Artan's achievement buried Somalia's poor record football history in the last three decades witnessing a referee from Somalia representing not only Somalia but also African continent.

 Somalia's footballing landscape faced numerous challenges due to instability and conflict that plagued the country for decades.
 However, recent efforts to restore peace and security have created opportunities for football revival.
 FIFA played a pivotal role in this revival by offering training to Somali referees and young footballers.
 Training had been halted for many years due to the unstable situation in the country.
 However, with the security improvement, FIFA resumed its training programs.

-Omar Artan managed to fill out big gaps getting benefited from those trainings and programs.
+Upon being appointed for the FIFA World Cup in April 2026, president Hassan Sheikh Mohamud applauded Artan for his "effort, skills, and integrity."